TomasTomecek/the-real-blog/content/post/road-to-ansible-bender-0-2-0.md

 At the same time, ab is very fresh and probably not bug-free (I use it, there is a solid test suite but I can't catch everything).
-While I was writing this code, I discovered two bugs which I fixed just now and am about to roll out `0.2.1`.
+While I was writing this blog post, I discovered two bugs which I fixed just now and am about to roll out `0.2.1`.

 So if you run into some strange behavior, please report it.